Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Refund Bonus Schemes

 Therefore, $R^{PPRE}(\cdot)$ satisfies Condition 2 $\forall i$.

 \begin{claim} $R^{PPRP}(\sigma)$ satisfies Condition 1 $\forall i \in N$. \end{claim} \textbf{Proof:} Observe that $\forall i \in N$,

 Therefore, $R^{PPRP}(\cdot)$ satisfies Condition 1 $\forall i$.

-\begin{claim} $R^{PPRP}(\sigma)$ satisfies Condition 2. \end{claim} \textbf{Proof:} For every Player $i \in N$ arriving at time $y_i$, its share of the refund bonus given by $R^{PPRP}(\cdot)$ will only decrease from that point in time, since its position in the sequence of contributing players can only go down, making it liable for a lesser share of the bonus, for the same contribution.
-Let $\tilde{t_i}$ be the position of the player arriving at time $y_i$, when it contributes at time $t_i$.
-While $\tilde{t_i}$ will take discrete values corresponding to the position of the players, for the purpose of differentiation, let $\tilde{t_i} \in \mathbf{R}$.
-Now, we can argue that at every epoch of time $t_i$, Player $\tilde{t_i}$ will contribute to the project.
+\begin{claim} $R^{PPRP}(\sigma)$ satisfies Condition 2. \end{claim} \textbf{Proof:} For every Agent $i \in N$ arriving at time $y_i$, its share of the refund bonus given by $R^{PPRP}(\cdot)$ will only decrease from that point in time, since its position in the sequence of contributing agents can only go down, making it liable for a lesser share of the bonus, for the same contribution.
+Let $\tilde{t_i}$ be the position of the agent arriving at time $y_i$, when it contributes at time $t_i$.
+While $\tilde{t_i}$ will take discrete values corresponding to the position of the agents, for the purpose of differentiation, let $\tilde{t_i} \in \mathbf{R}$.
+Now, we can argue that at every epoch of time $t_i$, Agent $\tilde{t_i}$ will contribute to the project.
 With this, $R^{PPRP}(\cdot)$ can be written as,

 Further observe that $\forall i \in N$,

 The inequality follows from the fact that $\frac{1}{\tilde{t_i^2}}>\frac{1}{(\tilde{t_i}+1)^2}$ as $\tilde{t_i}>0$.
 Therefore, $R^{PPRG}(\cdot)$ satisfies Condition 2.